derekbrokeit/homebrew-pymol/README.md

 the time being.
 That's why you have to install from the head/trunk of the Pymol repository.

-The main QUI works without problems.
-Another problem is that the "external GUI" does not yet seem to work.
-I haven't figured out how to get the "external GUI" to work with this installation.
+The *main GUI* works without problems, but the "external GUI" does not yet work.
+I haven't figured out how to get the "external GUI" to load on launch.
 That means there is no "file" menu or most of the mouse-friendly menus the external-gui provided.
+That being said, *the sidebar and anything incorporated into the main gui is available*.
 You can still use the main gui with it's built in terminal and molecular/crystal/whataver-you-like viewer i.e. `load blah.pdb` or `run script.py` work without problems.